Cisco-AMP/java_security/blog.md

 This means that we can't send new code to the server.
 We must only use code that is already on the server.
 That is, we can only use classes that the server has on its classpath.
-The question then becomes "how can we make a custom `Collection` implementation without requiring the server to execute new code that we write?".
+The challenge is creating a custom `Collection` implementation without requiring the server to execute code that it doesn't already have.
 Reflection provides a solution here.

-For this next part, we're going to assume that the follwing dependency is present in the server.
+Going forward, we will assume that the following dependency is present in the server.
 ```xml
 <dependency>
     <groupId>org.codehaus.groovy</groupId>